u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/invoicing/invoicing_policy.rst

 .. image:: invoicing_policy/invoicing-policy-setting.png
    :align: center
-   :alt: Choosing an invoicing policy on Odoo Sales.
+   :alt: Choosing an invoicing policy on Thrive Bureau ERP Sales.

 .. important::
    If the :guilabel:`Invoice what is delivered` rule is chosen, it is **not** possible to activate